kubevela/kubevela.github.io/versioned_docs/version-v1.4/platform-engineers/openapi/overview.md

 title: VelaUX OpenAPI
 ---

-This section demo by local address, so you first prepare the VelaUX.
+This section will introduce how to integrate VelaUX OpenAPI, please make sure you have enabled the `velaux` addon.
+Let's use port-forward to expose the endpoint for the following demo.

 ```bash
 vela port-forward addon-velaux -n vela-system 8000:80